Covid19 Employment Q&A for Businesses & Entrepreneurs

 At the same time, be understanding of the new reality facing your employees.
 Speak with them at length.
 Look for mutually beneficial opportunities: Would reduced hours for employees with young children be considered?
 Would they consider a temporary layoff upon your verbal assurance they would be the first to be hired back?
 Alternatively, would they accept a temporary layoff in writing upon your written assurance that their agreement only applies on this one occasion?

-12. Some of my staff have asked about a medical leave of absence relating to the Corona virus.
+Some of my staff have asked about a medical leave of absence relating to COVID-19.
 Must I agree to that, even if they don't provide a medical note?

 Quite likely.
 Recent changes to law prohibit you from requesting a medical note for reasons relating to COVID-19.
 These include employees who are under investigation, supervision or treatment for the virus; who were directed by you not to to work; who were acting in accordance with public health information or direction; and who provide care to a person for virus-related reasons (such as a school or daycare closure due to the viral outbreak).